Aspects and Fate Points

 Personality: This is a kind of miscellaneous grab bag of an aspect.
 Some quirk of your personality that, while it doesn't necessarily drive you to adventure or cause you trouble all the time, nevertheless affects you.
 Examples: "Awww, kitty!"; Cheerfully Drunken Lout; Search Every Corner!

 Aspects are used to do two things: invoke and compel.
 When you invoke an aspect, that facet of your personality is helping you out, giving you an edge in the situation.
 When an aspect is compelled, whether by you or the GM, it is hindering you - and the party - in some fashion.
 This is where Fate Points come in - to invoke an aspect, not only does the situation need to be appropriate, but you must spend a Fate Point.
-For this, you can then reroll a d20 roll you just made or add a +4 fate bonus to it.
+For this, you can then reroll roll you just made or add a +2 to it.
 You may invoke multiple aspects, spending multiple Fate Points, on one roll.
-Fate bonuses stack with eachother, so if you invoked two aspects for a +4 fate bonus each, it would total a +8 fate bonus.
+Fate point bonuses stack with eachother, so if you invoked two aspects for a +2 bonus each, it would total a +4 bonus.
 When one of your aspects is compelled, you are forced to act in some way - as dictated by your personality - that hinders you and the party.
 For this, you recieve a Fate Point that you can spend on an invoke later.
 However, you may also refuse the compel at the cost of a Fate Point.

 Another important concept here is refresh.
-Every PC has a refresh of 4, which means they start each day with a minimum of 4 Fate Points.
-If they ended the last day with fewer than 4, their Fate Point count is raised to 4.
-If they ended the last day with more than 4, however, they do not lose Fate Points.
+Every PC has a base refresh of 6, which means they start each session with a minimum of 6 Fate Points.
+If they ended the last session with fewer than 6, their Fate Point count is raised to 6.
+If they ended the last session with more than 6, however, they do not lose Fate Points.
+Refresh isn't just used for your base fate points, though.
+It is also the currency spent on stunts for your character, essential for further specializing their abilities.
+If, for example, you have spent 5 refresh on stunts at character creation, your remaining refresh rate is 1.